Your liver is amazing.

 While not an absolute list, some big hitters when it comes to liver-loving foods are:

-Fish and seafood: lowers inflammation, reduces the risk for fatty liver (24).
+Lowers inflammation, reduces the risk for fatty liver (24).

-Eggs: have lots of B vitamins, as well as, vitamin A which is needed for the liver to function optimally.
+Have lots of B vitamins, as well as, vitamin A which is needed for the liver to function optimally.
 Eggs are also one of the best sources of choline which protects against fatty liver and supports liver health in general (38, 39, 40, 41).

-Dark orange vegetables: the big players here are alpha & beta carotene, cryptoxanthin and falcarinol.
+The big players here are alpha & beta carotene, cryptoxanthin and falcarinol.
 They may play an important role in preventing oxidative stress and inflammation, both of which play a major role in liver cell damage (42, 43)

-Onions, garlic, shallots: these vegetables contain compounds which have been show to reduce liver inflammation, protect liver cells from toxic agents and since they contain sulfur, help to support glutathione production (44, 45, 46).
+Tthese vegetables contain compounds which have been show to reduce liver inflammation, protect liver cells from toxic agents and since they contain sulfur, help to support glutathione production (44, 45, 46).

 What foods cleanse your liver?